6.6 After an Election

 #2.
 Who chooses the Cabinet Ministers?

-#8.
-Who proposes the majority of new laws in the House of Commons?
+#5.
+What is the role of the opposition parties in the House of Commons?

 Select all that apply: